Dear Inquisitive (& Expectant) Dog Parents,

 Pet siblings: If this is a second dog or second pet, you’ll need to take the necessary steps to introduce your new dog to the seasoned residents.
 Allow each of them to set the pace on how fast they want to establish a relationship.
 Keep the vibe positive and easygoing, while at the same time safe.
 Read more tips on introducing a new dog to a resident dog.

-On behalf of Poncho, myself and The Inquisitive Canine, we wish you and your family a joyous and pawsitively reinforcing holiday season.
+On behalf of Ringo, myself and The Inquisitive Canine team, we wish you and your family a joyous and pawsitively reinforcing holiday season.
 Your readership is the ultimate gift, and we thank you for being part of our family.
 (Want to see the official Mayer Family holiday photo?
 Check out our Inquisitive Canine Facebook page where we’ll be unveiling it mid-December).